landoscar/landoscar/README.md

 【 DNI IF YOU ARE GOING TO START SHIT WITH THE MAIN HOST, TWOTIME. 】

+> Elliot/Sora is our main fronter as of now, Due to personal reasons.
+Along with TwoTime.

 > Bodily A Minor.

 > Names change on whoevers fronting at the time.